DimitryDushkin/sliding-pane/README.md

 ## React Sliding Pane
-Panel that slides outside of window.
-Like panels from Google Tag Manager.
+Pane that slides from the window.
+Like panes from Google Tag Manager.

 Features:
  * Animated open-close